kavehmz/kube-for-the-dyslexic/README.md

 #### Addons: Cluster-level Logging
 Read more: https://kubernetes.io/docs/concepts/cluster-administration/logging/

-In basic level Kuberentes depends on containers engines logging abilities.
+In basic level Kubernetes depends on containers engines logging abilities.

 kubectl can fetch container logs using `kubectl logs` command.
 Clearly this depends on container being there!
 So if pod is removed (or evicted) or node which pod is running there is deleted, `kuebctl` doesn't have a chance to show any logs